Lori Colbo's personal experiences, research, and writing on mental illness have given hope and understanding to those

 2. Practice Spiritual Disciplines if You Find Strength from God

-I realize not everyone has the same beliefs as I do, and that some have no desire or interest in spiritual matters, so of course, you are free to practice whatever resonates with you personally.
-As for me, I cannot speak enough of the help I have received by reaching out to God through reading the Bible and praying.
+I realize not everyone has the same beliefs as I do, and that some have no desire or interest in spiritual matters, but for me, I cannot speak enough of the help I have received by reaching out to God through reading the Bible and praying.

 Having said this, there are times when I have no sense of God's presence, and concentration in prayer and devotional reading is challenging—sometimes nearly impossible.
 I like to read the Bible, so when it's hard to absorb an entire passage, I find one verse and meditate on that.
 When I say meditate, I don't mean emptying myself; I mean filling up with God.
 Sometimes I go to the library and find a CD or audiotape of someone reading the Bible.
 It's so soothing.

 3. Set Small Daily Goals During Acute Stages

 Severe, clinical depression can be incapacitating.
 It's easy to feel guilty about not being active or able to take care of basic things, such as grooming, housework, or paying bills.
 One thing you can do to alleviate some of this guilt is to set a feasible goal for yourself every day.
 This may sound silly, or overwhelming and unrealistic, but it is very helpful if you try.